 Is there a minimum GRE and GPA?

-What are the average GRE’s and GPA’s?
+What are the average GPA and GRE scores?

 How many people are in each incoming class?

+The typical incoming cohort size ranges from 60-70 students.
 Please visit USC Price Student Facts to learn more about our student population.

 How much does the program cost?